 In the meantime, the evolving importance of cities to modern societies has led the architects in an endless quest to better understand the urban phenomena and map the cities’ complexity.
 In this context, architectural study programs will never seize to undergo continuous transformations just like the cities -their main corpus of investigation- have had in the past decades.

-In addition, a newly inaugurated online learning community challenges the limits of the traditional educational models.
+In addition, an increasingly wider online learning community challenges the limits of the traditional educational models.
 The courses we are planning now involve online educational practices that extend the physical time and space limits of the classroom.
 Most importantly, our understanding of the learning process has shifted from an instruction based model to a more open environment of human interaction where both the instructor and the students participate in a mutual exchange of information and personalized views of the world.

-This is a personal diary of architectural education research.
-In the past few years I have collected numerous articles, web pages, papers, reports and related information that by now it has become impossible ot manage.
-Through this blog I hope I can organize this material and provide you with a map of my readings.
+This was originally a personal diary of architectural education research.
+In the past few years I had collected numerous articles, web pages, papers, reports and related information that had become impossible to manage.
+The blog helped me organize this material as well as provide you with a map of my readings.
 There are a lot of personal favorites here and individuals whose work has been extremely inspiring to me.
-I take this opportunity to thank all the people who upload their research findings making it possible for me to retrieve all this valuable information and make my own connections.
+I take this opportunity to thank all the people who upload their research findings making it possible for me to retrieve all this valuable information and to ultimately make my own connections.

 A few words about me.

 Architect Engineer “Sapienza” – Rome & AUTH, MSc NTUA, PhD NTUA.
-She lectures at the National Technical University of Athens, School of Architecture, at the University of Thessaly, Faculty of Architecture and at the Master’s Program of the University of Portsmouth’s branch in Athens.
-She is involved in both undergraduate and master level teaching.
+She Is Assistant Professor at Faculty of Architecture and the Built Environment at TU Delft at the department of AE+T and the chair of Building Product Innovation.
+Between 2014-2019, she lectured at the National Technical University of Athens, School of Architecture and also at the Faculty of Architecture at the University of Thessaly in Volos (2010-2011; 2013-2014; 2018) and the University of Portsmouth branch in Athens where she was Leader of the Techne Unit (2015-2017).
+She was also a senior researcher at NTUA for the Horizon 2020 Program SoPHIA.
 Her research and her PhD relate to architectural education and online learning.
+Her latest research focuses on circularity in education and the circular built environment.
 She has participated in international conferences, while her work has been published in both conference proceedings and scientific journals.
-She also has an extensive designed and realized architectural work.
+She also has an extensive design and built architectural work portfolio.

-For more information about my design work please visit: ioannoukarvelas.gr
+For more information about her design work please visit: ioannoukarvelas.gr